 - Do a walk-through with the contractor and create a punch list of items that need attention before you consider the job finished.

-- Review the payment options again before the job is finished.
+- Review the payment options and budget estimates again before the job is finished.
 No last minute surprises.

 - Take the final project pictures and do a final walk through with the contractor.

 - Pay the invoice on time as promised and start planning the next project.

 These are guidelines I have used for years on job sites of many different kinds and levels of budgets.
 The most important take away from following these guidelines?
 Both you and the contractor you hire benefit from a chaos free work environment.

 So, are you wondering what we failed to follow in these guidelines for that job?

 First, we didn’t have that one contact person in the company that we could call at any time.

 This created several levels of miscommunication and misunderstandings on everyone’s part.
 We had the time estimate in writing, but because we didn’t have a contact person in charge of our entire job, we couldn’t get a clear answer as to when we were on their schedule.

 Somehow along the way, the installation crew thought they had to give me a week’s notice before coming out to the job site, when in fact I was calling the office at the first of each week to give them my availability, which unfortunately didn’t get communicated to the installation crew at all.